null

 The key is for you and your partner to decide on a plan of attack, and stick to it!
 You can’t confuse her by sometimes feeding her if she cries long enough or if it’s x number of hours since she was feed.
 It’s also really important to get your routine right and replace her feeding association with some positive associations, or the program will be harder and take longer.

-At six months she is old enough now that you can use controlled crying or the Save Our Sleep approach with her, or the No Cry techniques are great if you prefer to not have crying and can be really consistent.
+At six months she is old enough now that you can use verbal reassurance or the Save Our Sleep approach with her, or the No Cry techniques are great if you prefer to not have crying and can be really consistent.

 • No Cry Sleep Solution – no cry, gentle techniques to get baby to self settle and sleep through the night.
 They generally take longer than ‘controlled crying techniques’, but have the advantage of no crying!
 This also includes a good technique for weaning off needing a feed to fall asleep and tips for ending night feeding.